 Also, if you’re sending money overseas, you’ll need to get the recipient’s SWIFT code to complete the transfer.

-In today’s connected world, international money transfers help to ensure easy business transactions.
+In today’s connected world, international money transfers help to ensure smooth business transactions.
 They also make it easy for people to send money to their loved ones.
-However, these transfers must meet the necessary requirements for them to be successful.
+However, these transfers must meet certain requirements for them to be successful.